Ecofriendlyhooney/code-challange/02_Design_Question.md

 # solution
- + use Mongo DB
+ + use Mongo DB (refer to below Benchmark result)
 	- [http://www.datastax.com/wp-content/themes/datastax-2014-08/files/NoSQL_Benchmarks_EndPoint.pdf](http://www.datastax.com/wp-content/themes/datastax-2014-08/files/NoSQL_Benchmarks_EndPoint.pdf)
  + use GraphQL instead of REST API to maximize read speed for analytics
  + use GCP Spanner
- 	- Guaranteed max of 5 minutes of downtime (including planned downtime) on paper and in practice..
+ 	- Guaranteed max of 5 minutes of downtime (including planned downtime) on paper and in practice.
  + use Apache lucene (instead of Elastic Search)
     - payment information is more likely to structured database.
     -  Elasticsearch is built over Lucene and provides a JSON based REST API to refer to Lucene features.